-Nestled in the centre of the arty district of Kala Ghoda, the Horniman Circle Garden is the city’s favourite green oasis.
-Built in 1833, the garden is spread over two and half acres and comes into its own during the Kala Ghoda Festival in February and Ruhaniyat, a programme of Sufi musical events held between November and March.
+Nestled in the arty district of Kala Ghoda, the Horniman Circle Garden is the city’s favourite green oasis.
+Built in 1833, the garden is spread over 2½ acres (one hectare) and comes into its own during the Kala Ghoda Arts Festival in February and Ruhaniyat, a programme of Sufi musical events held between November and March.
 At other times, families, young couples and old-timers can be found seeking solace on the garden's peaceful pathways, particularly on balmy summer evenings.

 The park has a popular play area for kids, and plenty of park benches and lawns where people like to doze.
 If sleep is not what you seek, grab a takeaway chai and sit on the fountain parapet for a spot of people watching.
 While you are here, it's worth ducking into the column-fronted Asiatic Society Library, in Mumbai's colonial era Town Hall, which contains thousands of vintage tomes, including one of the only two original copies of Dante’s Divine Comedy.